-Xavi, now 6, has been in remission from cancer since August and is also on unmedicated remission for his rheumatoid arthritis.
+Xavi, now 8, has been in remission from cancer and is also in unmedicated remission for his rheumatoid arthritis.
 So, after years of battling, it’s time for Xavi to enjoy his childhood and look forward to a lifetime of smiles!

 Mel said since Xavi was a child he has always taken the opportunity to pat a dog when the family are out and about.

-Laraine Finlay from Make-A-Wish’s Sydney North branch said Xavi was a warm-hearted boy and the branch volunteers were doing what they could to build his anticipation and keep him positive while he waits for his wish to come true.
+Laraine Finlay from Make-A-Wish’s Sydney North branch said Xavi was a warm-hearted boy and the branch volunteers did what they could to build his anticipation and keep him positive while he waited for his wish to come true.

-“To keep Xavi engaged until his wish, we’ve been sending him a new page for his puppy booklet every Monday with info about looking after puppies,” she said.
+“To keep Xavi engaged until his wish, we sent him a new page for his puppy booklet every Monday with info about looking after puppies,” she said.